BaderLab/GenAnT/5-AssignGeneSymbols/README.md

 OrthoFinder is especially helpful for gene symbol labeling if you wish to label the annotated target genome with gene symbols from a species that you DIDN'T use for homology-based annotation (since you won't have the outputs of LiftOff or TOGA).
 To run OrthoFinder, you need a FASTA file of protein sequences from both your reference and target species.
 You can even use multiple reference species to analyse more orthologous relationships, but we'll just assume two species.

-Get protein sequences from target species with GFFRead:
+Let's start by using GFFRead to create predicted protein sequences from your target species. `-y` indicates that protein sequences are being generated and points to the new protein sequence file, `-g` is your softmasked genome sequence, and `-S` is the GFF file that you created in step 4.

 ```
 gffread -y target_proteins.faa -g target_genome.softmasked.fasta -S full_annotation.gff
 ```

 Let's say you wish to compare the protein sequences of your target species to that of human.
-Download human FASTA and GFF and unzip.
+Download the human FASTA and GFF files using `wget` and unzip these files.
+We're going to rename these files as `reference.fna` and `reference.gff` to make them easier to refer to.

 ```
 wget https://ftp.ncbi.nlm.nih.gov/genomes/refseq/vertebrate_mammalian/Homo_sapiens/reference/GCF_000001405.40_GRCh38.p14/GCF_000001405.40_GRCh38.p14_genomic.fna.gz
 #
 gunzip GCF_000001405.40_GRCh38.p14_genomic.fna.gz
+#
+mv GCF_000001405.40_GRCh38.p14_genomic.fna reference.fna
 #
 wget https://ftp.ncbi.nlm.nih.gov/genomes/refseq/vertebrate_mammalian/Homo_sapiens/reference/GCF_000001405.40_GRCh38.p14/GCF_000001405.40_GRCh38.p14_genomic.gff.gz
 #